2lindell/advent/docs/source.txt

 Section - Dwarves

 A dwarf is a kind of man.
-The plural of dwarf is dwarves.
+The plural is dwarves.
 [M4]"There is a threatening little dwarf in the room with you!"
 The description of a dwarf is [ccr]"It's probably not a good idea to get too close.
 Suffice it to say the little guy's pretty aggressive."
 Understand "nasty/mean/threatening/little" as a dwarf.
 A dwarf is always undescribed.

 Section - Treasures

 A treasure is a kind of thing.
 A treasure has a number called deposit points.
 The deposit points of a treasure is usually 10.
 A treasure can be found, unfound, or elusive.
 A treasure is usually unfound.
+Understand "treasure" as a treasure.
 After writing a paragraph about a treasure (called the item):
 	if the item is unfound:
 		now the item is found;